 My first love was amazing.

 It was a mix of everything about Love.
-The good, the not so good, and the really bad.
-It’s difficult to describe it has a painful memory because that will betray all the good moments and things we enjoyed.
+The good, the not-so-good, and the really bad.
+It’s difficult to describe it as a painful memory because that will betray all the good moments and things we enjoyed.
 Yet, an attempt to think of it only in glorious light is a denial of some of the residual pains I still battle with.
 For some, I didn’t even realize I deserved better until I looked from the outskirts of this city that once housed my passionate heart.

 We spent years.
 Some years of me asking her out while she wasn’t sure.
 The rest where she retrieved her “yes” annually to review its certainty, sometimes lasting months, and returning it with better conviction, only to repeat the process.
 It was a ritual.
 Some will say I “get coconut head, and no dey hear word nor read the signs”.
 Perhaps, they are right, or it was just the unconditional disposition of love and commitment that betrayed my fragile heart.

 Since the end of the relationship, I’ve had many phases pass, I’ve dealt with the pain in different ways.
 Today, there’s only one way I see it: I had a chance to love, and a gave it all I’ve got and more.
-I did good.
-I had a chance to practice the things I’ve admired, desired, preached, and always thought was possible.
-I’ve learnt and will only do better.”
+I did well.
+I had a chance to practice the things I’ve admired, desired, preached, and always thought were possible.
+I’ve learned and will only do better.”

 I am theimisiOluwa; I’m looking forward to doing better.